tybruno/assertify/README.md

 pip install assertify
 ```
 ## Example
-Each Assertifier raises an appropriate exception by default.
+ raises an appropriate exception by default.

 ### Exception Example
 `AssertifyIsInstance` will raise a `TypeError` by default, but you can also specify any other type of exception.